elamraniadnane1/CSC5382_SP24_FINALPROJECT/README.md

 2. **Data Preprocessing, Visualization, and Validation**

+   - Twitter API Integration: Integrate Twitter API using Tweepy or a similar library.
+   - Data Collection: Define parameters (like keywords, hashtags, date ranges) for collecting tweets related to the US 2024 Elections and Biden's stance.
    - Data Cleaning: Clean the text data in your dataset (remove URLs, special characters, punctuation, etc.).
    - Data Exploration and Visualization:
      - Visualize data distribution, label imbalance, and common words/phrases.